jacpagan/AllOrNothing/README.md

 - Be-verbs ("to be" verbs: am/is/are/was/were/be/being/been)
 - Absolutist language (always/never/everything/nothing/everyone/no one)
 - Binary framing markers (either/or, all or nothing)
-- Global identity-label statements (e.g., "I am a failure")
+- Global identity-label statements (e.g., "I am a failure", "I'm a total failure")
+- Handles contractions with modifiers (e.g., "I'm a complete failure")

 **API Endpoints:**
 - `GET /health` - Health check endpoint